Hamburg City Park ⇒ Nature & Relaxation in the Heart of the City

-Explore the "City Park Hamburg", the green oasis of Hamburg with numerous leisure opportunities.
-Ideal for walks, sports, and relaxed time outdoors.
+Discover the "Stadtpark Hamburg," the green oasis of Hamburg with numerous recreational opportunities.
+Ideal for walks, sports, and relaxing hours outdoors.

-The Hamburg City Park: Nature and culture in the heart of the Hanseatic city
+The Hamburg Stadtpark: Nature and Culture in the Heart of the Hanseatic City

-The Hamburg Stadtpark is a green paradise in the middle of Hamburg, offering extensive meadows, dense forests, lakes, and a variety of leisure and sports facilities to provide you with a place of peace, fun, and relaxation.
-With over 148 hectares, it is one of the most important and largest green spaces in the city, yet the numerous opportunities it offers may not be immediately apparent.
+The Hamburg City Park is a green paradise in the heart of Hamburg, offering extensive meadows, dense forests, lakes, and a variety of recreational and sports facilities, providing you with a place of peace, fun, and relaxation.
+Spanning over 148 hectares, it is one of the most important and largest green spaces in the city, but the numerous possibilities it offers might not come to mind right away.

-• Versatile attractions: From the impressive planetarium to the historic open-air stage, there is a lot to discover.
+• Diverse attractions: From the impressive planetarium to the historic open-air stage, there is much to discover.

-• Leisure activities: Whether jogging, cycling, boating, or simply relaxing on the large meadows - the city park has something to offer for everyone's taste.
+• Leisure activities: Whether jogging, cycling, boating, or just relaxing on the large lawns – the city park has something to offer for everyone.

-• Family-friendly: Playgrounds, paddling pools, and child-friendly facilities make the park an ideal destination for families.
+• Family-friendly: Playgrounds, splash pools, and child-friendly facilities make the park an ideal destination for families.

-• Natural beauty: Explore the diverse plant world, including magnificent magnolias and colorful hydrangeas.
+• Natural beauty: Explore the diverse plant life, including magnificent magnolias and colorful hydrangeas.

-• Cultural events: Regular open-air concerts and other events ensure a diverse program.
+• Cultural events: Regular open-air concerts and other events provide a varied program.

 Der Hamburger Stadtpark von oben